 - Contain relevant data.
-A good dashboard should only contain the factors users need.
-If the dashboard has the ability to report on 50 metrics, but the user only needs five, the extra 45 metrics just clutter up the user’s abilities to focus on what’s important.
+A good decision-support tool should only contain the factors users need.
+If the dashboard can report on 50 metrics, but the user only needs five, the extra 45 metrics just clutter up the user’s abilities to focus on what’s important.
 It’s better to highlight five key metrics than water down the dashboard with 50 metrics.

 - Use timely data.
-A dashboard needs to contain near real-time data so users can address challenges promptly.
-For example, it’s difficult for providers to follow up on why a patient treatment is outside a particular protocol if the data arrives weeks to months after the fact.
-But if the provider or department can see near real-time information about a patient’s episode of care, it’s easier to intervene while the circumstances are still fresh in the team’s memory.
+A decision-support tool needs to contain near real-time data (dashboard) or real-time reporting (Leading Wisely), so users can address challenges promptly.
+For example, it’s difficult for providers to follow up on why a patient treatment is outside a protocol if the data arrives weeks to months after the fact.
+But, if the provider or department can see near real-time information about a patient’s episode of care, it’s easier to intervene while the circumstances are still fresh in the team’s memory.

 Figure 3: Screenshot of a readmission summary for selected pneumonia patients

-Why Healthcare Dashboards Need an Enterprise Data Warehouse
+Why Healthcare Decision Support Needs an Enterprise Data Warehouse

-Of course, a dashboard doesn’t just fall from the sky.
-Healthcare dashboards are built on the foundation of a late-binding enterprise data warehouse (EDW).
-Binding data later means delaying the application of business rules (such as data cleansing, normalization, and aggregation) for as long as possible until a clear analytic use case requires it.
+Leading Wisely is built on the foundation of a late-binding enterprise data warehouse (EDW).
+Binding data later means delaying the application of business rules (e.g., data cleansing, normalization, and aggregation) until a clear analytic use case requires it.
 This approach to an EDW is ideal for “what if” scenario analysis and is best suited to the ever-changing world of healthcare data.

-Because the dashboard is built on top of the EDW, teams can pull data from multiple source systems (e.g., EMRs, financial, patient satisfaction scores, and research) into the dashboard.
+Because Leading Wisely is built on top of the EDW, teams can pull data from multiple source systems (e.g., EMRs, financial, patient satisfaction scores, and research) into the dashboard.
 This gives the team a well-rounded view of their performance metrics.
 Users can also monitor a clinical intervention and watch the impact on cost—all at the same time they’re following balanced scorecard performance metrics for patient satisfaction.

 Healthcare is constantly changing and growing.
-Dashboards built on a late-binding data warehouse platform give users the ability to be agile in their approach to analyzing and using data.
+Leading Wisely is built on a late-binding data warehouse platform that gives users agility in their approach to analyzing and using data.
 Late-binding data warehouses are also scalable and adaptable to the healthcare industry’s need to improve quality and decrease costs.
-In addition, business rules and vocabularies in the industry are changing at an unprecedented rate.
-The late-binding data warehouse provides fast time-to-value, plus it has the agility required for the demands of today’s healthcare analytics solutions.
-Combined with an interactive, healthcare-specific dashboard that’s easy to use and provides near real-time data, users now have access to the deep insight their data holds and can use the knowledge to drive improvement initiatives.
+With interactive, healthcare-specific dashboards and evolved decision support tools that are easy to use and provides near real-time data, users now have access to the deep insights in their data and can use the knowledge to drive improvement initiatives.